PenceGL/cpe613project/README.md

-A long-term idea for what this kind of software might evolve into would be a tool that could, if made efficient and scalable, be used to accelerate the discovery and analysis of potentially undiscovered materials – or new combinations of materials altogether – more efficiently than humans can on their own with unassisted methods.
+A long-term idea for what this kind of software might evolve into would be a tool that could, if made efficient and scalable, be used to accelerate the discovery and analysis of potentially undiscovered materials – or new combinations of existing materials – more efficiently than humans can on their own with unassisted methods.

 Theoretically, by rapidly simulating various possible combinations and interactions of